 Giving up fragrance doesn’t mean you can’t smell nice.

 Essential oils (provided you are using a reputable brand) are gorgeous and safe alternative to synthetic perfume, and they offer therapeutic benefits too.
-I love dabbing ginger and lemon on my wrists, my daughter goes for spearmint and my son loves orange.
+I love dabbing a little jasmine on my wrists, my daughter goes for spearmint and my son loves orange.
 You can even make your own signature blend in a roller bottle.
 If you must use perfume, apply it sparingly to your clothing, rather than the sensitive skin of your neck and wrists.
 That is, if you must use perfume.

 So, in light of the research emerging regarding the dangerous health impact of synthetic fragrance, and the obvious and immediate impact it is having on 1/3 of us, how can we still accept its use as normal behaviour among the general population?